 3. Better Sleep

-I have to make a confession, the main reason why I have sleeping issues is because I often reenact the day in my head especially what could have been better:
+I have to confess, the main reason I have sleeping issues is that I often reenact the day in my head especially what could have been better:

 - how I could have worded something differently